appsemble/appsemble/docs/03-guide/basic-app.md

 ## Empty app

 The newly created app has two pages.
-On each page, an [`action-button`](/blocks/@appsemble/action-button) block is rendered.
+On each page an [`action-button`](/blocks/@appsemble/action-button) block is rendered.

 The icon on the button is specified in the block parameters.
-Because each block type has different functionalities, they also accept different types of parameters.
+Since each block type has different functionalities, they also accept different types of parameters.

 Each block type may also call specific types of actions.
 In case of the `action-button`, the button